US charges 26 people with rigging college, Chinese basketball games

 39 PLAYERS SAID TO BE INVOLVED

+The indictment unveiled on Thursday says an illegal sports gambling network originated in China in or about September 2022.

-Prosecutors in Philadelphia allege the scheme began in 2022, when several of the defendants began recruiting and bribing Chinese Basketball Association players to intentionally underperform in games to ensure certain bets placed on their teams.
+Prosecutors allege that several of the defendants began recruiting and bribing Chinese Basketball Association players to intentionally underperform in games to ensure certain bets placed on their teams.

+Former NBA Chicago Bulls player Antonio Blakeney - who is named but not charged in the latest indictment - is alleged to have been recruited by conspirators to influence the outcomes of games in the Chinese Basketball Association league, where he was playing for the Jiangsu Dragons.

+A package containing nearly US$200,000 in cash was allegedly left in Blakeney's storage unit in Florida at the end of the CBA 2022-23 season.

 Prosecutors said the scheme involved 39 players on more than 17 Division I college basketball teams, millions of dollars in wagers on fixed games and hundreds of thousands of dollars in bribes.

-Prosecutors said the proliferation of legalized sports betting allowed the fixers to avoid detection by spreading their wagers around widely.
+Prosecutors said the proliferation of legalised sports betting allowed the fixers to avoid detection by spreading their wagers around widely.

 Two of the defendants, sports-betting influencers Shane Hennen and Marves Fairley, were charged in October alongside Terry Rozier of the Miami Heat and former Cleveland Cavaliers guard Damon Jones with rigging bets on NBA games by placing wagers using insider information, including undisclosed player medical reports.
 All four men pleaded not guilty in that case.